vandinhtranengg/zybo_memcopy_accel_interrupt/README.md

 **Board:** Zybo Z7-10
 **Tools:** Vivado / Vitis 2022.1
 **Language:** C / HLS C++
-Note: This guide alsp work with the Zedboard Zynq-7000
+*Note: This guide also work with the Zedboard Zynq-7000*
 ---

 ## 🧩 Overview